 |Full Page Cache||FPC /Varnish|

-According to the official announcement, Magento 1, both Open Source and Commerce, will be supported until the end of June 2020.
-This might seem like a long term, yet taking into consideration all the advantages and improvements of the newer version, we would strongly recommend you to migrate to Magento 2 as soon as possible.
+You can learn more about the differences in Magento 1 and Magento 2 checkouts here.
+According to the official announcement, Magento 1 is not supported.
+Taking into consideration all the advantages and improvements of the newer version, we would strongly recommend you to migrate to Magento 2 as soon as possible.

 Magento Open Source vs Magento Commerce

-After the rebranding in 2017, Magento has been offering two distinct solutions: Magento Open Source (previously named Magento Community Edition) and Magento Commerce (merged Magento Enterprise and Magento Cloud Edition).
+After the rebranding in 2017, Magento has been offering two distinct solutions: Magento Open Source and Magento Commerce, previously named Magento Community Edition and merged Magento Enterprise and Magento Cloud Edition, respectively.

-In a nutshell, Open Source version is free and has less robust functionality than Magento Commerce.
+The Open Source version is free and has less robust functionality than Magento Commerce.
 On the other hand, open source code makes it more customizable, meaning it can be upgraded with proper extensions and custom development.
 Magento Commerce, in its turn, comes with an advanced set of out-of-the-box features and two pricing plans: Magento Commerce Starter and Magento Commerce Pro; the first will perfectly suit small-scale new ecommerce enterprises, and the latter is aimed at middle- and large-scale online retail.
+If you decide that Magento Commerce is your choice, be ready that its licence fee starts at $24,000 per year.

 |Magento Open Source||Magento Commerce|